ahatherly-gn/NHS-SCR-IPS/RequiredDataItems.md

  * Filters/Constraints
    * Where there is a status, include only those that are "active"
+   * Items in narrative should be sorted, newest to oldest based on recorded date
  * FHIR Resource Profiles to conform to:
    * [UKCore-Condition](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/Profile-UKCore-Condition?version=2.0.1)
    * [Condition (IPS)](http://hl7.org/fhir/uv/ips/StructureDefinition/Condition-uv-ips)